 Explanation of boxplots

 We used dominant GA-insensitive mutants of both of the DELLA domain genes to provide single-locus tests of the role of GA signaling in determining the seed ionome.
 Seeds from D9 and D8 and their null segregating sibling lines were grown in the field and kernels’ element profiles analyzed.
-The dominant D8-mpl and D9-XX alleles have roughly equivalent effects on above-ground plant growth and similar GA-insensitivity phenotypes (Winkler & Freeling 1994).
+The dominant D8-mpl and D9-1 alleles have roughly equivalent effects on above-ground plant growth and similar GA-insensitivity phenotypes (Winkler & Freeling 1994).
 Both mutants were obtained from the maize genetics co-op and crossed three times to inbred B73 to generate BC2F1 families segregating 1:1 for the dwarf phenotype.
 Ears from phenotypically dwarf and phenotypically wild type siblings were collected and processed for single-seed ionomic profiling (Fig. ).
 Both dwarf lines had significantly different elemental compositions from their wild type siblings.
 A joint analysis revealed that Cu, Fe, P and Sr were higher in the dwarf lines (p < xxx, test).
 In addition to the elements that were different in the joint model, D9 was also significantly different for S. D8, which is expressed in roots at lower levels than D9 but many fold higher levels in shoots [cite], also was significantly greater in Mo accumulation.
 It is possible that D8 has a shoot-driven effect on Mo accumulation in the seed but we note that previous work (Asaro et al. 2016) identified a large effect QTL affecting Mo and containing the Mot1 gene a mere 22 Mb away from D8, the allele of which is unknown in the original D8 donor that was used to make the BC2 population analyzed here.
 As such, linkage drag carrying a Mot1 allele cannot be ruled out.
 This dominant-negative allele of D9 did not recapitulate the Cd accumulation effect of the linked GWAS QTL that was the basis for its discovery as a high-confidence candidate gene by Camoco, but our data suggests that both D8 and D9 have the potential for broad effects on ionomic phenotypes.

 Fig. 9